u91738/cvematch/README.md

 # cvematch
-Very fuzzy search for code similar to code that caused known vulnerabilities.
+Fuzzy search for code similar to code that caused known vulnerabilities.
-This tool is not precise, its reports should be interpreted as "structure of this code loosely reminds the code that lead to CVE-123".
+Reports should be interpreted as "structure of this code loosely reminds the code that lead to CVE-123".
-How loosely, depends on --max-score argument.
+Its purpose is to suggest candidates for manual code audit, somewhat like you would use a noisy static analyzer, not an SCA tool.
 C and C++ only, at least for now.

 This thing is slow.
 Expect a minute per CVE on mid-size project.
 Dataset has thousands of CVEs.

 ## Usage

-TODO: data preparation
-TODO: dependencies
+To prepare the dataset, change to the cvematch directory and run `./setup.sh` then `./cleanup.sh`.

 ```
 $ ./cvematch.py --help